Rules of War:

 This was our war horse that kept us relatively safe from small arms fire and IEDs.
 MATV

 We ran missions all over the Helmand.
 Our team traveled in our own, customized MATV, a scout vehicle with similar design features as the MRAP (Mine Resistant Ambush Protected) vehicle, but sexier.
-The MATV was designed to carry five Marines, with a 50 cal. turret on top, equipped with all of the toys you’d expect: armored v-hull, VHF/UHFa radio comm, blue force tracker, FLIR cameras, chameleon counter IED system and … but that’s another story.
+The MATV was designed to carry five Marines, with a 50 cal. turret on top, equipped with all the toys you’d expect: armored v-hull, VHF/UHF radio comm, blue force tracker, FLIR cameras, chameleon counter IED system, etc.

-We occupied an empty room in the “White House”, the largest building within the District Center grounds overlooking the city.
+We occupied an empty room in the “White House,” the largest building within the District Center grounds overlooking the city.
 The White House became our castle.
-The White House was positioned between two smaller buildings, the Governor’s compound on the east side and the Afghani National Police compound to the west.
-Our “home away from home”.
-From the White House I had a 360 degree view of the entire valley.
+It was positioned between two smaller buildings, the Governor’s compound on the east side and the Afghan National Police compound to the west.
+It was our home away from home.
+From the White House, I had a 360-degree view of the entire valley.
 Not too shabby.

-Our room was a beat up, decrepit living space large enough for the four marines of SET Delta.
-We lived on the second floor, closest room to the Afghan police compound.
-Walking out of our door there was a balcony of sorts that wrapped around the second floor of the building.
-Directly to the right there were stairs leading down to the ground floor and stairs, poorly built, leading to the rooftop.
-It’s very challenging to explain the layout of the buildings in Afghanistan so bear with me.
-They don’t exactly go by American building codes.
+Our room was a beat-up, decrepit living space large enough for the four marines of SET Delta.
+We lived on the second floor, the closest room to the Afghan police compound.
+Outside of our door, there was a balcony of sorts that wrapped around the second floor of the building.
+Directly to the right, there were stairs leading down to the ground floor and another side stairway, poorly built, leading to the rooftop.
+It’s challenging to describe the layout of buildings in Afghanistan, they don’t exactly go by American building codes.

 afghani police compound